juzibot/wecom-openapi/README.md

 ## Running the app

-When the app is running, the OpenAPI Specification file `openapi.yaml` will be generated, you can open `http://localhost:3000/openapi` to view Swagger UI.
+When the app is running, the OpenAPI Specification file `openapi.yaml` will be generated.
+You can open `http://localhost:3000/openapi` to view Swagger UI.

 ```bash
 $ npm run start